 Dissolve 1-2 cups of salt in a luke-warm, running water bath and soak for 20-30 minutes.
 Add 5-10 drops of pure Lavender Essential Oil, which is a known remedy for soothing irritated skin.

 Be sure to use a quality nature-made salt.
 If you want to take things one step further, you can Bentonite clay to the your bath which is a natural chelator which further promotes the extraction of toxins from the body.

-Probiotics can also be helpful for skin conditions like eczema because they address bacterial imbalances in the gut and help to support a strong immune system.
-This is critical for avoiding and healing from any type of skin dis-ease.
-You can get natural probiotics from fermented foods like organic sourdough bread, miso soup, pickled vegetables, tempeh, sauerkraut, kimchi and kombucha.
+Probiotics can also be helpful for skin conditions like eczema because they address any bacterial imbalances in the gut and help support a strong immune system, which is crucial for avoiding any type of skin dis-ease.

-Finally, be sure to drink a minimum of 2 litres of clean water every single day which will help to flush out unwanted toxins within the body and skin.
+Finally, be sure to drink a minimum of 2 litres of clean water every single day, which will help to flush out unwanted toxins within the body and keep your skin hydrated.

-Learn more in Why Diet is Key to Glowing Skin.
+You can learn more about the importance of diet to your skin in our blog Why Diet is A Key to Glowing Skin.

 5. Reduce Stress

-While it’s important to treat the physical condition of eczema, it’s equally important to treat the psychological condition as well.
+While it’s important to treat the physical condition of eczema, it’s equally important to pay attention to the psychological causes as well.